 Prepare the skin of the hand for EMG electrode placement by cleaning with alcohol.

-Place EMG electrodes on the first-dorsal interosseous (FDI) muscle of the right hand.
+Place two EMG electrodes on the first-dorsal interosseous (FDI) muscle of the right hand.

+Locate the peak location of muscular tension by asking the participant to flex their FDI muscle and place the first electrode on that location.

+Place a second reference electrode on the nearby bone of the hand.

 Connect the EMG electrodes to a computer that digitizes, amplifies, filters, and displays the signal.

-Localize and calibrate TMS
+Localize and calibrate TMS.

 Instruct participants to relax their hand, so that there is no muscle tension.